-In April 2021, POLST was renamed to Provider Orders for Life-sustaining Treatment.
+In April 2021, POLST was renamed to Portable Orders for Life-sustaining Treatment.

 POLST is a set of medical orders that communicate patient wishes for end-of-life care to health care personnel, especially those working in the community/outpatient settings.
 These orders will be transcribed into the medical record in the hospital/inpatient settings.